 After 18 months have passed since being made, the audio recording of a closed meeting is destroyed provided the Board approved: (1) its destruction, and (2) minutes of the particular closed meeting.

 Individual Board members may listen to verbatim recordings when that action is germane to their responsibilities, service to District, and/or Oath of Office in policy 2:80, Board Member Oath and Conduct.
 In the interest of encouraging free and open expression by Board members during closed meetings, the recordings of closed meetings should not be used by Board members to confirm or dispute the accuracy of recollections.

 Quorum and Participation by Audio or Video Means

 A quorum of the Board must be physically present at all Board meetings.
-A majority of the full membership of the Board constitutes a quorum.
+A majority of the full membership of the School Board constitutes a quorum.